grafana/mimir/docs/sources/architecture/about-the-hash-ring.md

 - [(Optional) Rulers]({{<relref "./ruler.md">}}) shard rule groups to evaluate.
 - [(Optional) Alertmanagers]({{<relref "./alertmanager.md">}}) shard tenants.

-## Which Grafana Mimir features are built on top of the hash ring
+## Features that are built using the hash ring

 Grafana Mimir primarily uses the hash ring for sharding and replication.
 Features that are built using the hash ring: